The way into the heart of our museum

 Welsh flannel - more of the story.

-Detail from Knocker-up stick - it has a more exciting story to tell.
+The Knocker-up stick (or is it?) - it has a more exciting story to tell.

 Always a bit of a mystery, some new information about the stick came to light during an Antiques Road Show episode.